pvwnthem/gopwd/README.md

-# gopwd - A Terminal-Based Password Manager in Golang

 ## Introduction
-gopwd is a command-line password manager written in Golang.
-It provides a secure and convenient way to store and manage your passwords.
+gopwd is a (currently linux only :sob:) command-line password manager written in Golang.
+It provides a secure, convenient, and portable way to store and manage your passwords.

 ## Installation Guide

-To install and use `gopwd`, follow the steps below:
+To install and use `gopwd` on Linux, follow the steps below:

 ### Step 1: Download the Binary

 1. Go to the [GitHub releases page](https://github.com/pvwnthem/gopwd/releases) for `gopwd`.
 2. Locate the release version you want to install.
 For example, v1.0.2.
-3. Download the binary file suitable for your operating system.
-Choose the appropriate file based on your system architecture (e.g., 32-bit or 64-bit) and operating system (Linux, macOS, or Windows).
+3. Download the binary file suitable for Linux.
+Choose the appropriate file based on your system architecture (e.g., 32-bit or 64-bit).

 ### Step 2: Extract the Binary (if necessary)
-if you used a system package like a .deb or .rpm this is not necessary, the package manager will take care of this for you.
-If you downloaded a compressed archive file (e.g., `.tar.gz` or `.zip`), extract its contents to a directory of your choice.
+If you used a system package like a `.deb` or `.rpm`, this step is not necessary.
+The package manager will take care of this for you.
+If you downloaded a compressed archive file (e.g., `.tar.gz`), extract its contents to a directory of your choice.

 ### Step 3: Add the Binary to Your System's Path

-if you used a system package like a .deb or .rpm this is not necessary, the package manager will take care of this for you.
+If you used a system package like a `.deb` or `.rpm`, this step is not necessary.
+The package manager will take care of this for you.
 To use `gopwd` from anywhere on your system, you need to add the binary file to your system's executable path.

-**Linux and macOS:**
+**Linux:**

 1. Open a terminal.
 2. Navigate to the directory where you extracted the binary file.